evas3/ohtuminiprojekti/retro.md

-Start, Stop, Continue, More of, Less of Wheel Retrospective tactic of our project group is to have a discussion where.
+Start, Stop, Continue, More of, Less of Wheel Retrospective tactic of our project group is to have a discussion where comments are addded to different categories based on their releance to the category.

 Time of retrospective 11DEC23 14:00.